Click for Site Directory

 Forty balloons were allocated for the defence, twenty-six in use and fourteen spares.

-he considered that the balloon cable angle was sufficient to give 75% protection to the train.
-155 miles down the track, a few miles east of Capuzzo, the
+that he considered that the balloon cable angle was sufficient to give 75% protection to the train.
+155 miles down the track, a few miles east of

-balloon cable hit unexpected telephone lines and caused the inertia link to fire and the balloon broke away.
-Even though the Officer Commanding had
+Capuzzo, the balloon cable hit unexpected telephone lines and caused the inertia link to fire and the balloon broke away.
+Even though the Officer

-Carter, the Commander of 275 Wing R.A.F. travelled from Abadan to Baghdad via Margil by both river travel and rail.
-He arrived on 5th September 1942.
+Lieutenant Carter, the Commander of 275 Wing R.A.F. travelled from Abadan to Baghdad via Margil by both river travel and rail.
+He arrived on 5th

 There Carter saw a railway truck that had been modified to take two, of what were known as “Motley mountings” on which a gun could be fixed.